Last updated on August 18, 2021

 It needs to be comfy for you and your back so you don’t end up damaging it.

-Got an EDH deck you need to carry?
+Got an EDH deck (or boxes of them) that you need to carry?
 What about a Modern tournament in which you need to keep your snacks, your water, and your decks, as well as the multiple journals in which you write your novellas about becoming the Magic: The Gathering equivalent of the main character of “The Queen’s Gambit”?
 Your backpack needs to be able to fulfil all of your needs!

 Given that, here’s a summary of my picks: